iz0926/CloneBot/README.md

 ```

 # How it works
 The chatbot in this project is fine-tuned using the DialoGPT model, which is a variant of GPT-2 (Generative Pre-trained Transformer 2).
 The model is pre-trained on a large dataset of conversational data, making it suitable for generating human-like responses in a dialogue context.
-Here's a detailed explanation of how the chatbot works and its architecture:
+Here's a bit about how the chatbot works and its architecture:

 GPT-2 is based on the Transformer architecture, and DialoGPT is a variant of GPT-2 specifically fine-tuned on a large dataset of dialogue interactions.

 * Data Extraction: The chat data is extracted from the iMessages database (`chat.db`) using an SQL query.
 The data includes columns for date, sender name, and message content.
 The extracted data is saved in a CSV file (messages_history.csv) for further processing.
-* Pre-processing: prepare_data.py processes the raw data and splits it into training (`train.csv`) and validation (`val.csv`) datasets.
+* Pre-processing: `prepare_data.py` processes the raw data and splits it into training (`train.csv`) and validation (`val.csv`) datasets.
 * Tokenizer: The input text is tokenized using the AutoTokenizer from the Hugging Face Transformers library.
 This converts the text into numerical tokens that the model can process.
 * ConversationDataset: This class constructs input sequences by concatenating previous dialogue turns with the current response.
-* Training Loop: The train.py script handles the fine-tuning process.
+* Training Loop: The `train.py` script handles the fine-tuning process.
 It includes a training loop that iterates over the dataset, updating the model weights to minimize the loss.
-* Optimization: The AdamW optimizer and a learning rate scheduler are used to optimize the model parameters.
+* Optimization: The `AdamW` optimizer and a learning rate scheduler are used to optimize the model parameters.
 Gradient accumulation is employed to handle large batches that may not fit into memory.
 * Validation: The model's performance is evaluated on the validation dataset at regular intervals during training.
 We use loss and perplexity to model progress.
 Checkpoints: Model checkpoints are saved periodically.